jarvismsk/openrock-python/README.md

 ## Overview

-The OpenRock Python Project is part of the OpenRock initiative, which aims to provide open-source datasets and models for data science and machine learning enthusiasts.
+The OpenRock Python Project is part of the OpenRock, which aims to provide open-source datasets and models for data science and machine learning enthusiasts.
 This Python project serves as a backend API for managing and retrieving data related to financial markets.

 ## Features